World War I

 Smith College School for Social Work has its roots in addressing the needs of veterans.
 In 1918, Smith Psychiatric Training School was founded for the express purpose of preparing social workers to provide mental health services to traumatized soldiers from Word War I. Mary Jarrett, one of the founders of what would eventually become the Smith College School for Social Work, developed a program that brought new knowledge from psychiatry to social work practitioners.
 Major E. F. Williams, acting chief of the Division of Neurology and Psychiatry in the Office of the Surgeon General, lauded Smith College's pioneering efforts in trauma work, especially since schools of social work in Boston and New York had earlier declined participation, stating that teaching psychiatry to young women was too "radical."

 During the national trauma of World War I, Smith College made its facilities available for summer use by the Smith Psychiatric Training School.
 In 1919, 30 students entered the school on Red Cross scholarships.
 The original model of summer classroom learning and apprenticeships in mental health settings from September through May set the stage and structure for one of the most unique programs in social work education and professional training.
-Originally accredited in 1919, the school's most recent reaffirmation was by the Council on Social Work Education in 2005 for a full eight years.
+Originally accredited in 1919, the school's most recent reaffirmation was by the Council on Social Work Education in 2013.

 Smith has always maintained close working relationships with those who supervise students in their internships by engaging supervisors in the Smith experience and curriculum.
 In 1930, the first "Supervisor's Conference" was held in Northampton.
 For many of those early years, the majority of spaces available at this conference were reserved for Veterans Affairs personnel, at the request of the VA.